Article

 Manufacturing challenge #4: Relying on manual, insufficient vendor-charged tax processes

-Managing and tracking indirect taxes requires that your tax team understands ever-changing tax requirements in each tax jurisdiction in which you and your suppliers operate.
-Often the tax department will need to check invoices themselves, train AP personnel to check for tax, or rely on IT to augment their systems to correctly check for tax.
-Manufacturers are finding this nearly impossible when relying on manual processes because it requires a high level of specialized expertise and imposes enormous demands on the departments outside tax as well as the tax team’s time and energy.
+Managing and tracking indirect taxes requires that your tax team understands the ever-changing tax requirements in each tax jurisdiction where you and your suppliers operate.
+Often, the tax department will need to check invoices themselves, train AP personnel to check, or rely on IT to augment their systems to check for tax correctly.
+Manufacturers are finding this nearly impossible when relying on manual processes because it requires a high level of specialized expertise and imposes enormous demands on the department's outside tax as well as the tax team’s time and energy.

 Tip #4: Don’t rely on manual processes to validate and reconcile vendor-charged tax.